piscolomo/reptar/README.md

 }
 ```

-If you want to rename an attribute to send a different name in the json output you can use the `key` option
+If you want to rename an attribute to send a different name in the json output you can use the `key` option.

 ```ruby
 UserRep < Reptar